m00-copincha/pet-resistor/README.md

 <br>

-PETResistor is a PET bottle 3D printing filament extruder, akin to Recreator 3D, Petamentor, and PETalot.
+PET-Resistor is a PET bottle 3D printing filament extruder, akin to Recreator 3D, Petamentor, and PETalot.
 It combines the best features of these projects, emphasizing purpose and simplicity.
 Here are the key characteristics of PETResistor:

-1. **Self-Replicating**: PETResistor’s filament extruder belongs to the Reprap machine family.
+1. **Self-Replicating**: PET-Resistor’s filament extruder belongs to the Reprap machine family.
 It possesses self-replicating capabilities, allowing it to contribute to its own production cycle.
 2. **Flat Components**: We’ve taken a pragmatic approach by using flat components.
 These parts can be easily designed using computer-aided design software or 2D vector tools.
 Whether laser-cut or 3D printed, the streamlined 3D modeling process ensures accessibility.
-3. **Inclusive Design**: PETResistor is all about inclusivity.
+3. **Inclusive Design**: PET-Resistor is all about inclusivity.
 We intentionally minimized the required manufacturing skills, inviting more people to actively participate.
 The Openstructure modular system provides a common framework for adapting and creating components, fostering collaboration and innovation.
 4. **Empowering Individuals**: Our ultimate goal?
 Empower individuals to establish their own plastic recycling solutions on a small or local scale.
 By transforming PET bottles into 3D printing filament, we’re not only reducing waste but also encouraging creativity.

 Feel free to reach out at maurice.haedo@gmail.com if you have any questions or want to get involved! 🌱🌟